This report is powered by Mention Network — track how your brand shows up across AI answers and citations

 Which brand leads in AI visibility and mentions.

-ChatGPT dominates AI visibility over Tesla with a surging 19.3% growth rate
+ChatGPT dominates AI visibility, while Tesla surges with 19.3% growth.

 5different prompts evaluated